Skip to content

 destroySurf

-Tear down the runtime and remove window.surf:
+Tear down the runtime and remove window.surf.
+Clears all handlers, executor, and cached manifest:

 import { destroySurf } from '@surfjs/web'